-Besides these effects cigarette smoke destroys your lunges and increases your chance of having several forms of cancer tenfold as you are likely aware.
+Besides these effects, cigarette smoke destroys your lungs and significantly increases your chance of having several forms of cancer.
+As you are likely aware.

-As you can see there is no reason to smoke besides an addiction that is more likely in your head than an actual physical dependency.
+As you can see there is no reason to smoke besides an addiction.
+Which is more likely in your head than an actual physical dependency.

 Excessive drinking undoubtedly causes heart disease.
 This is because drinking regularly is actually toxic to the heart.
 It weakens the heart muscle.
 This condition is called cardiomyopathy.

-Regular drinking also raises your blood pressure and causes systemic inflammation, liver disease, cancer and peptic ulcers.
+Regular drinking also raises your blood pressure and causes systemic inflammation, liver disease, cancer, and peptic ulcers.
 All these can affect heart disease through several mechanisms.
-So excessive drinking is not good for your heart health but we bet you already knew that.
+So excessive drinking is not good for your heart health but you probably already knew that.

 Over the years there has been debate even between health professionals and the scientific community if moderate alcohol consumption could be beneficial for heart health.
 There have been studies that suggest that having a glass of wine at dinner might be beneficial.

-Unfortunately several recent studies have shown that no amount of alcohol is good for your health.
-A glass or two couple times a month won’t probably significantly affect your health one way or another but don’t fool yourself to thinking it’s beneficial for your heart health.
+Unfortunately, several recent studies have shown that no amount of alcohol is good for your health.
+A glass or two a couple of times a month won’t probably significantly affect your health one way or another.
+Nut don’t fool yourself to thinking it’s beneficial for your heart health.

-Then a gain a glass or two with good friends on the weekend might lower stress levels enough to cause more beneficial effects than negative but it’s a fine line to say the least.
+Then again glass or two with good friends on the weekend might lower stress levels enough to cause more beneficial effects than negative.
+But it’s a fine line, to say the least.

 So definitely avoid excess alcohol if you want to optimize your heart health.

 All forms of exercise have been shown to effectively prevent heart disease.
-This include both strength or resistance training and cardiovascular exercise.
+This includes both strength or resistance training and cardiovascular exercise.
 And it actually is all about your overall activity.

-But like we state already it’s most important to find exercises and activities that you enjoy and can stick with week after week.
+The most important thing is to find exercises and activities that you enjoy and can stick with week after week.
 Yard work and home improvement are both great forms of exercise.
 So are jogging and swimming.
 And if none of those interest you, maybe you would like to try some serious powerlifting and HIIT workouts.

-Finally you should make sure you sleep well.
-Lack of sleep and sleep apnea are both associated with risk of heart disease.
-In even otherwise completely healthy people, lack of sleep can increase risk of mortality from heart issues.
+Finally, you should make sure you sleep well.
+Lack of sleep and sleep apnea are both associated with the risk of heart disease.
+Even if you are otherwise completely healthy, lack of sleep can increase the risk of mortality from heart issues.

-Sleep deprivation has been shown to increase blood pressure and systemic inflammation which both can cause extra strain on your heart.
+Sleep deprivation has been shown to increase blood pressure and systemic inflammation.
+Both can cause extra strain on your heart.
 Lack of sleep can also cause several negative hormonal effects which can affect heart health negatively.

-It is clear that quality sleep is just as critical for you long-term health as diet and exercise, if not more so.
-That’s why it’s extremely important you make sure your sleeping conditions are good and you allow yourself enough time for sleep every night.
+It is clear that quality sleep is just as critical for your long-term health as diet and exercise.
+If not more so.
+That’s why it’s extremely important you make sure your sleeping conditions are good.
+And allow yourself enough time to sleep every night.

-If you have trouble sleeping or you think you might be suffering from sleep apnea, consult a specialist immediately.
-It’s unlikely to get better on it’s own and the sooner you get a handle on it, the sooner your feel better!
+If you have trouble sleeping or you think you might be suffering from sleep apnea, consult a specialist as soon as possible.
+It’s unlikely to get better on its own and the sooner you get a handle on it, the sooner your feel better!

-We hope you found these healthy heart tips for seniors useful and will try them yourself.
-It’s never too late to start improving your heart health because the progression of atherosclerosis can be stopped and even reversed to a degree over time.
+I hope you found these healthy heart tips for seniors useful and will try them yourself.
+It’s never too late to start improving your heart health.
+Because the progression of atherosclerosis can often be stopped and sometimes even reversed to a degree over time.

 If you have any questions, please ask them in the comments section below and we will promise to get back to you as soon as possible.